microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/crosstenantaccesspolicyconfigurationpartner-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [partner specific](../resources/crosstenantaccesspolicyconfigurationpartner.md) configuration.
+Read the properties and relationships of a [partner-specific](../resources/crosstenantaccesspolicyconfigurationpartner.md) configuration.

 ## Permissions